ncarrier/ncarrier.github.io/_posts/2015-10-18-namespaces-overlayfs-and-apparmor-2-3.markdown

 # Partial conclusion and next step

-Now our rootfs has it's file system which will be able to restore to it's initial state with some umounts and rms.
+Now our rootfs has it's file system which we'll be able to restore to it's initial state with some umounts and rms.
 It can also be shared between multiple instances.
 What's more it is quite isolated from the rest of the system.